-If you're lucky enough to have a high credit score, plenty of income, and a healthy down payment, getting a home loan is easy.
-Lenders can process your loan application relatively quickly if you’re the typical home buyer, and mortgage lenders like for things to be easy.
-But not everybody lives in that world.
+If you're lucky enough to have a high credit score, plenty of income, and a healthy down payment, getting a home loan can be easy.
+Lenders can process your loan application relatively quickly for such home buyers, and mortgage lenders like for things to be easy.
+However, not everybody lives in that world.

 If you have thin credit, bad credit, or complicated earnings, computerized approval programs may be quick to decline your application.
-But it’s still possible to get approved with manual underwriting.
+It’s still possible to get approved with manual underwriting, though.
 The process is slightly cumbersome, but it's a potential solution for borrowers who don't fit the standard mold.